 are tested in use for, also, the selection of subjects with symptoms of CRC referred to diagnostic colonoscopy.

 In this area the overall research has focus on identification, validation and implementation of a test for cancer-associated biomarkers in blood that may detect recurrence early.

 Early detection will lead to improved ability to institute renewed curative treatment—hence, improving the overall prognosis significantly.

 Validation of preanalytical issues

-Specific minor research studies focus on issues that may influence the proper interpretation of results achieved from the major, clinical studies
+Specific minor research studies focusing on issues that may influence the proper interpretation of the results achieved from the major, clinical studies

-—including such as procedures around blood collection, handling and storage, etc.
+—i.e such as procedures around blood collection, handling and storage of the tests etc.